mhsantos/rlcp/docs/design.md

 If the CLI command is valid, the client reads the local client certificate and key from `./x509/client_cert.pem` and `./x509/client_key.pem` respectively.
 It will error if the files are not present.

-Additionally the client reads the server's CA certificate, which may not be the same as the client's from `./x509/ca_cert.pem`.
+Additionally the client reads the server's CA certificate from `./x509/server_ca_cert.pem`.

-For this exercize we will use a 2048-bit RSA keys for both the server and the client.
+Both the client and the server use a 2048-bit RSA keys for mTLS.

 With the command arguments and certificate, the client will invoke the appropriate gRPC methods to communicate with the server.